kanerep/gatsby-starter-netlify-cms/src/pages/classes/index.md

         LE10 1QW  "
       testheading: Barre Fitness
     - image: /img/slc-fitness-picture-4.jpg
-      text: "A  workout designed to sculpt and target your Legs, Bums and Tums.
+      text: A  workout designed to sculpt and target your Legs, Bums and Tums.
 An easy to follow, enjoyable workout designed for all abilities.
-These classes are run on Wednesday evenings 18:30-19:15 at the Robjohn hall, LE19 2GS "
+These classes are run on Wednesday evenings 18:30-19:15 at Narborough Parish Centre, LE19 2EL
       testheading: "Legs, Bums and Tums "
     - image: /img/image2-2-.jpeg
       text: >-